pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 tar xvf attack.tar
 ```

-One may visually inspect a single trace in IQ format by running the following command:
+One may visually inspect a single trace in complex numbers format (storing IQ data, *i.e.*, a complex-valued signal) by running the following command:

 ```bash
 soapyrx plot ./attack/0_iq.npy